Southwest Florida Eagle Cam: Nesting season history

 Being the only eaglet in the nest, E9 thrived and grew on schedule, even setting a record for the earliest fledge when accidentally fledging on March 14 at 7:22 (age 73 days).
-Making a triumphant return to the nest after its accidental fledge, E9 learned all the fundamentals of survival from Harriet & M and was last seen in the nest area on May 2.
+Making a successful return to the nest after its first, accidental fledge, E9 stayed in or near the nest and was last seen in the nest area on May 2.